michaelgena/nuxeo-google-publisher/README.md

 Then you need to add some modification under Administrator>Cloud Services>Service Providers>googledrive
 - Edit the Client ID and the Client Secret.
 Note that this is actually a workaround, the ideal solution would be to have a dedicated service provider named googlecalendar.

-- Edit the scope part by adding "email,https://www.google.com/calendar/feeds/" in order that the user authorizes the offline access to his calendar.
+- Edit the scope part by adding "email,https://www.google.com/calendar/feeds/,https://www.googleapis.com/auth/tasks" in order that the user authorizes the offline access to his calendar and tasks.

 ## Usage

 Before launching the operation of publication, make sure that you go through the offline access authorization process, in order to have a valid token for the api.
-To do so, you need to go to Home>Cloud Services and Connect to Google Drive then accept the offline access to the user's calendar.
+To do so, you need to go to Home>Cloud Services and Connect to Google Drive then accept the offline access to the user's calendar and tasks.
 That's it!
-Now you can run your publication operation, and you should be able to see that an event has been published on the calendar of the user.
+Now you can run your publication operation, and you should be able to see that an event has been published on the calendar/task of the user.

 ## Important Note